Remember the good ol’ days when GKP was awesome?

 And related, well, who knows?

-From my experience, the number of suggestions in the related category is almost always ~20, and I have no clue how the keywords are derived.
-But still, it does kick back a few gems from time to time.
+From my experience, the number of suggestions in the related category is almost always ~20.
+I have no clue how from where it derives those keywords.
+But it does kick back a few gems from time to time.

 But where does ATP get their data from, anyway?

-As far as we’re aware, that would be Google Keyword Planner.
+As far as we’re aware, that would be Google Keyword Planner and Google Autosuggest.

 I’ll admit it; we’re flexing our big data muscles here.